uob-mu3e/daq_wiki/Link and PLL monitoring.md

 Martin: but if the Si chip is not ready / configured chances are low i would say that this makes it over the optical link from the FEB

-Nik: Good point, this should be readable via the backplane
+Nik: Good point, this should be readable via the backplane (a bit much for the cosmic run), created issue #107

+TODO: Hit counter (note that one is sufficient, the "hits in MuPix format" were something else, the bank is now called PCLS (pixel central link status).
+PCLL would be for storing hits from the links directly in debug RO.

 ## SW and Farm boards ##